vishaldwdi/LangGraph-OmniPotent/README.md

 ## Usage

 Detailed usage instructions and examples will be provided in the documentation.
 To use the RAG agents, you can start by indexing documents using the `index_graph` in LangGraph Studio.
 Then, use the `retrieval_graph` to ask questions and receive answers based on the indexed documents.

 ## Contributing

+The project is in beta release.
 Contributions are welcome!
 Please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.